DOCTRINAL PHILOSOPHY

 CORE THEOLOGICAL COMMITMENTS

-We are deeply committed to a biblically rooted and theologically mature system of belief at our church.
-However, we also believe that the church is a city on a hill when we enjoy unity in the midst of diversity.
+We are committed to a biblically rooted and theologically mature system of practice and belief.
+We also believe that the church is at its best when we enjoy unity in the midst of diversity.

-We hold faithfully to the orthodox truths expressed in the Nicene Creed.
-We find that our Scriptures and faith make the most sense when understood in light of the Trinity – the belief that the one true God eternally exists as three persons, Father, Son, and Holy Spirit.
-We praise God for the gift of the Scriptures and seek to study them in good faith, solid reason, and the context of history, grammar, theology, and culture.
+We hold to the orthodox truths expressed in the Nicene Creed.
+We believe in the Trinity – that the one true God eternally exists as three persons; Father, Son, and Holy Spirit.
+We praise God for the gift of the Scriptures and seek to study them every week in good faith, solid reason, and in the context of history, grammar, theology, and culture.

 CORE ECCLESIOLOGICAL (Church Practice) COMMITMENTS